Armed Police Corps: History

 Following the overthrow of the Second Spanish Republic in April 1939, the Francoist Spain initially relied on the Army in order to handle public order issues.
-By means of two sets of laws issued on 3 August 1939 and 8 March 1941 the Spanish State reorganized the police forces of Spain and established the Armed Police as a gendarmerie style national armed police that could be used to suppress disturbance of the public order and political organization in urban areas.
-Armed and trained for this purpose, it was intended to provide a more effective force for internal security duties in the large cities of Spain than the Guardia Civil that operated mainly in rural areas.
+By means of two sets of laws issued on 3 August 1939 and 8 March 1941 the Spanish State reorganized the police forces of Spain and established the Armed Police as a paramilitary national armed police that could be used to suppress disturbance of the public order and political organization in urban areas.
+Armed and trained for this purpose, it was intended to provide a more effective force for internal security duties in the large cities of Spain than the Civil Guard that operated mainly in rural areas.

-At the time of the Spanish coup of July 1936 that marked the onset of the Spanish Civil War most of the members of the preceding equivalent corps, the Guardia de Asalto had stayed loyal to the Republican government and many of their units fought valiantly in the battlefronts against the Nationalists.
+At the time of the Spanish coup of July 1936 that marked the onset of the Spanish Civil War most garrisons of the uniformed civilian police corps, the Cuerpo de Seguridad had stayed loyal to the Republican government and many of their units fought valiantly in the battlefronts against the Nationalists.
 This display of loyalty towards the Spanish Republic brought about the disbandment of the corps by General Franco at the end of the Civil War.
-The members of the Guardia de Asalto who had survived the war and the ensuing Francoist purges were made part of the Policía Armada, the corps that replaced it.
+The guards of the Cuerpo de Seguridad who had survived the war and the ensuing Francoist purges were made part of the Policía Armada, the corps that replaced it.

 The Policía Armada was placed under the Directorate-General of Security (Dirección General de Seguridad) of the Spanish Ministry of the Interior (Ministerio de la Gobernación) and operated in most large population centers in Spain.
 Towards the last phase of the Francoist State it had earned a wide reputation as a ferocious corps, especially in the largest cities such as Madrid, Barcelona, Bilbao and Valencia, as well as the industrial areas of Spain such as parts of Asturias and the Basque country, where its well-equipped anti-riot units were ruthless and effective in quelling demonstrations by university students and workers that were often very large.

 In the months after the death of the caudillo the Armed Police actively cracked down on protests and political rallies, continuing the infamous riot control operations of the Francoist State.
-Viewed as unpopular and too closely identified with Franco's Spain, the Policía Armada was slightly reorganized in the first years of the Spanish transition to democracy, when brown uniforms replaced the former grey ones, among other cosmetic changes.
-The effort, however, revealed itself hopeless for the brutal and harsh image of the corps could not be improved and in 1979 the Armed Police was replaced by the Cuerpo Nacional de Policía (National Police Corps), later civilianized in a 1986 merger with the Cuerpo Superior de Policía (Superior Police Corps).
+Viewed as unpopular and too closely identified with Franco's Spain, the Policía Armada was slightly reorganized in the first years of the Spanish transition to democracy.
+The effort, however, proved itself hopeless as the brutal and harsh image of the corps could not be improved and in 1978 the Armed Police was replaced by the Cuerpo de Policía Nacional (Corps of National Police), later dissolved in 1986 alongside the Cuerpo Superior de Policía (Superior Police Corps) to give way to a merger between uniformed and plainclothes urban police forces resulting in the modern day Cuerpo Nacional de Policía (National Police Corps).

 As its other function was traffic and road safety, its duties in all national highways outside the metropolitan areas ended in June 1959, when the Civil Guard took over.